thedatasense/robust-med-mllm-experiments/README.md

    ```

 3. **Explore the content:**
-   * Start with the appendix notebooks to understand the concepts
+   * Start with the notebooks to understand the concepts
-   * Review the robustness experiments for practical evaluations
+   * Review the model experiments for practical evaluations
    * Use the monitoring tools to track performance metrics

 ## License